bxparks/AUniter/README.md

 underscore `_`).
 It definitely cannot contain an equal sign `=` or space ` ` character.

 Save the alias list into the `$HOME/.auniter_config` file in your home directory.
-(The location of the config file can be changed using the `AUNITER_CONFIG` environment variable.)
+The location of the config file can be changed using the `--config` command line flag.
+This may be useful if the config file is checked into source control for the Arduino project.

 ## Multiple Boards